mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 # Configuration Update

-Make the REST request below to view the current plan:
+Make the REST request below to view the current plan.
+See REST API authentication of the REST API Reference section for information on how this request must be authenticated.

 ```
 $ curl -H "Authorization: token=$AUTH_TOKEN" -v http://<dcos_url>/service/cassandra/v1/plan